Selecting a language will automatically trigger the translation of the page content.

 Your retirement pension is calculated based on 3 elements:

 Liquidatable quarters are the contributory quarters and possibly free quarters (called bonuses).
-Contributed quarters are counted for their actual duration if you worked part-time unless you overcontributed (i.e. you contributed as if you worked full-time)
+Contributed quarters are taken into account for their actual duration if you worked part-time except in the case of part-time work under the law or if you overcontributed (i.e. if you contributed as if you were working full-time).

-Retirement is granted at full rate if you leave between the ages of 62 and 67 with a fixed number of pension insurance quarters (this number varies depending on your year of birth) or if you retire at age 67 (regardless of the number of quarters of your pension insurance)
+The pension is granted at a full rate if you retire before age 67 with a set number of pension insurance quarters (this number varies depending on your year of birth) or if you retire at age 67 (regardless of the number of quarters of your pension insurance).

 Your pension is calculated as follows: